rickkas7/AccelWake/README.md

 * [PowerShield] (https://github.com/spark/PowerShield)
 * [ADXML362DMA] (https://github.com/rickkas7/ADXL362DMA)

-This code wasn't designed for use on the Electron, but by removing the PowerShield and using [FuelGauge] (https://docs.particle.io/reference/firmware/electron/#fuelgauge) instead, it should work fine.
+There's an updated version of the code below for the Electron that uses the built-in Electron FuelGauge instead of the PowerShield.

 Make the following connections between the ADXL362 breakout and the Photon: